adasprilla/TouchPad-Gestures/README.md

 ### TROUBLESHOOTING

-Please don't raise a github issue but provide little information about your problem, and please don't raise an issue until you have considered all the following steps.
+Please don't raise a github issue but provide little information about your problem, and please don't raise an issue until you have considered all the following steps. **If you raise an issue ALWAYS include the output of `libinput-gestures -l` to show the environment and configuration you are using, regardless of what the issue is about**.

 1. Ensure you are running the latest version from the [libinput-gestures github repository][REPO] or from the [Arch AUR][AUR].